tgirke/rcf/snapshot.md

 permalink: snapshot.html
 ---

 The following activity report is refreshed every 10 minutes.
-It summarizes the user activity on the computing resources of the HPCC including:
+It summarizes the user activity on the computing resources of the HPCC including AMD, Intel, Highmem and GPU queues with respect to the following resources:

 * Number of queued and running processes per user
 * CPU usage per user